estkez/restenctio/README.md

 # Restenctio

-**Restenctio** is a tool designed to report Visual Studio Code extensions installed on VSCodium.
+**Restenctio** is a tool designed to report Visual Studio Code extensions on VSCodium.

 ## Table of Contents